 Home Field: Heinz Field in Pittsburgh, Pennsylvania

-The Pittsburgh Steelers were founded in 1933 by Arthur J. Rooney and the team remains under ownership of the Rooney family today.
+The Pittsburgh Steelers were founded in 1933 by Arthur J. Rooney.
+The team is still owned by the Rooney family over half a century later.
 While the team has always been in Pittsburgh, it was not always called the Steelers and was initially the Pittsburgh Pirates (like the baseball team).

-For the first 40 years of the franchise’s history, the Steelers were an unremarkable team and never won a championship of any kind.
-Then in the 1970s, the Steelers hit their stride and had one of the greatest winning streaks in NFL history.
+Like many other teams, the Pittsburgh steelers also had their fair share of failures.
+For the first 40 years of the franchise’s history, the Steelers never won a championship of any kind.
+The biggest twist happened in the 1970s.
+The Steelers had one of the greatest winning streaks in NFL history.

 During the 1970s, the Pittsburgh Steelers earned eight consecutive playoff berths, seven AFC Central titles and four AFC championships.
 The Steelers went on to become the first team in the NFL to win four Super Bowls and is the only team to win the Super Bowl twice in a row.